-This device employs a powerful laser.
-As discussed in the Safety Information above, it is extremely high voltage and potentially dangerous, so users must securely ground it to avoid the buildup of static electricity.
+This device employs powerful lasers.
+As discussed in the Safety Information above, they are extremely high voltage and potentially dangerous, so users must securely ground this machine to avoid the buildup of static electricity.
 Using a standard 3-prong outlet will provide sufficient grounding.
 If you do not have access to a 3-prong outlet, you MUST use the grounding cable and ensure its proper connection.
 The far end of the cable should be securely connected to a metal rod driven at least 8 feet (3 m) deep into soil located at least 5 feet (1.5 m) from the machine.
 The resistance along the line should be no greater than 5Ω .